IM LS7: 2025 update

 The updated version of the LS7 was launched on 16 June 2025 with updated components seen on other IM models and configuration changes.
 The exterior sees few changes, with the previous model's two roof-mounted LiDAR sensors reduced to a single LiDAR sensor on variants with it equipped.
 The taillights consist of a 1,500-LED display and have more customization options, and the vehicle's height specification is raised by 53 mm to 1784 mm.

 The infotainment system has been updated to IMOS 3.6.0 with Deepseek integration and is now powered by a Snapdragon 8295 SoC, with the previously movable passenger display now a fixed design.
 All windows throughout the car are now dual-pane glass for noise reduction and the active noise reduction system has been enhanced, and all seats have heating, ventilating, and massaging functions as standard.

 The LS7 now has a 6° rear-wheel steering system standard, which allows for a 5.3 m turning radius, and the air suspension can vary the ride height by 70. mm.
 It also comes standard with the Lizard Digital Chassis system seen on other models, which integrates the stability control, suspension control, and rear-wheel steering system into a single module to improve coordination and performance.

 The powertrain has been updated to use 800-volt power electronics as standard.
 The single-motor rear-wheel drive version now outputs 300 kW, and the dual-motor all-wheel drive version now makes 579 kW, for 0-100 km/h acceleration in 3.9 seconds and a top speed of 239 km/h.
-IM claims that the upgrades allow the LS7 to charge from 10–80% in within 17 minutes, and the CLTC range rating has been increased to up to 700 km.
+IM claims that the upgrades allow the LS7 to charge from 10 to 80% in within 17 minutes, and the CLTC range rating has been increased to up to 700 km.